SingaporeSling/SingaporeAuction/README.md

 				for example, Route:: get('register', 'UsersController@register')

-					- the conсtruction Route::get() means that we are using a class and a stattic method :
+					- the contrsoction Route::get() means that we are using a class and a stattic method :

 						Class::staticMethod()